bphenriques/RetroSync/README.md

 # Arkos Emudeck Syncer

-Personal tool to sync my savegames across my systems using [rclone](https://rclone.org/bisync/):
+Personal tool to sync my savegames across my systems [rclone](https://rclone.org/bisync/).

+Supported systems:
 - [Anbernic RG353M](https://anbernic.com/products/rg353m) using [ArkOS](https://github.com/christianhaitian/arkos).
 - [Steam Deck](https://store.steampowered.com/steamdeck) using [EmuDeck](https://github.com/dragoonDorise/EmuDeck).

 The goal is to be able to resume games in any device.
 This is tailored for my use-case, however things should be relatively extensible.
 This works as long as the save-games are compatible between devices.

+Limitations:
+- Syncing game states is unreliable.

 **ATTENTION**: This requires having RetroArch setup to write the save games onto the same directories as the roms!
 If you have already save games, back them up!